-The CCNM Brampton Naturopathic Teaching Clinic is operated by the Canadian College of Naturopathic Medicine (CCNM) through collaboration with the William Osler Health System and Central West Local Health Integration Network.
+The CCNM Brampton Naturopathic Teaching Clinic is operated by the Canadian College of Naturopathic Medicine (CCNM) through collaboration with the William Osler Health System.
 Naturopathic medicine addresses the root causes of illness.
 It supports the body's own healthy ability using treatments and prevention techniques that include acupuncture/Asian medicine, botanical medicine, physical medicine (such as massage and hydrotherapy), clinical nutrition, homeopathic medicine, and lifestyle counseling.

 Naturopathic doctors (NDs) are health care providers and are qualified to see and treat everyone, though some NDs focus in specific areas, such as cancer care, sports medicine, digestive health, pain management, etc. We help people of all ages and health histories who want to take their health into their own hands.

 BNTC is a wonderful environment with supporting and encouraging individuals, both interns and supervisors.
 This clinic represents the first naturopathic medical teaching clinic within a hospital in Canada, and we are committed to forging strong, collaborative relationships with conventional health-care providers in order to promote affordable, accessible, and effective health care. - Jonathan Tokiwa, lead BNTC clinic supervisor